luc0/coin-chart/README.md

 ## Coin chart

 A simple chart showing crypto historical price variantions (%), with filters.
-The % variation is the averga of the selected coins.
+The % variation is the average of the selected coins.

 Made with [Laravel JetStream](https://jetstream.laravel.com/2.x/stacks/inertia.html).
 Using inertia + Vue + Tailwind